 #WearTheChange product claims

-#WearTheChange is not a certification or claim – it is a marketing campaign to help customers identify and understand the more sustainable products we offer.
+#WearTheChange is not a certification or claim – it is a wide-reaching communications platform to help customers identify and understand the more sustainable products we offer, and learn more about our sustainability efforts.
 But every product featured in the campaign must be backed by a verifiable sustainability claim.

 Bringing sustainability to life

-As part of our mission to bring sustainable products into the mainstream, the #WearTheChange campaign focuses on the needs of C&A customers.
-That means helping them find the products they want in a range of styles and colours to suit them, and communicating their sustainability credentials in a way that is clear, simple and easily accessible for everyone.
+As part of our mission to bring sustainable products into the mainstream, the #WearTheChange platform focuses on the needs of C&A customers.
+That means helping them find the products they want in a range of styles and colours to suit them, and communicating their sustainability credentials in a way that is clear, simple, and easily accessible for everyone.

 Making more sustainable products the new normal